cit-jmu/workshop/ProductionSetup.md

 ```
 ln -s /home/deploy/apps/workshop/current/dist/nginx/production.conf /etc/nginx/conf.d/
 ```
 12. You need a few utility/startup scripts to help manage the server in production.
-They need to be symlinked to the appropriate locations on your server.
+They need to be copied to the appropriate locations on your server.

     1. A short script is included to do this for RHEL7, stored in the repository as `<workshop root>/dist/rhel/7/production_setup.sh`.